vocdoni/docs/docs/protocol/smart-contracts.md

 - `Voting`: Handles the voting processes.
 Unique for now.
 - `EntityResolver`: Stores all the metadata regarding an Entity.
 Multiple can exist.
-- `EntityList`: Stores a list of references to Entities.
-Multiple can exists.

 ## Authentication